 Yet, since this search has been attended by a certain measure of frustration, I should like to address myself to what I see

 as a very serious problem: Is there any basis for thinking that the reality underlying our physics might be simple?

 and others reduced the number of building blocks to some 92 chemical elements of the periodic table, and Prout even suggested,

+in 1815, that all the other elements might be made from hydrogen.
 But by the time Burbidge, Burbidge, Fowler and Hoyle had shown that, with the possible exception of some of the helium,